 You can also use the negative form of -tari to say that you don't usually do something.

 - Warattari shinai yo;

-- I am not going to do things like laugh at you;
+- I won't do things like laugh at you;

-- I will not laugh (or make fun of you);
+- I won't laugh (or make fun of you);

 Turning verbs into verbs with -tari

 |Portuguese||Verb||Form Ta||Tari form|

 |sing||歌う - utau||歌った||歌ったり|